ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 The goal of this project is to create an easy-to-use, online platform for students and instructors to effectively evaluate assignment submissions through peer review.
 Students will be able to submit assignments and receive anonymous feedback from a designated number of other students.
 Evaluations will support both feedback for individual and group assignments, determined by the instructor.
 The application will allow instructors to easily create and manage classes, add and determine evaluation criteria for assignments, and monitor student progress.
 This process will promote collaboration, accountability, student development, and simple evaluation by anonymous peer review.

-Users will be able to easily create new accounts, or log-in to existing accounts by providing authentication.
-Instructors and administrators will be able to create classes and assign students into the classroom using csv files or manual entry.
+Users will be able to easily create new accounts, or log in to existing accounts by providing authentication.
+Instructors and administrators will be able to create classes and assign students to the classroom using csv files or manual entry.
 Student accounts will be linked only to classes assigned by instructors, and able to review selected peer assignments.
 The application will support compatibility with mobile or desktop devices, allow all users to efficiently upload files from a set number of file types (txt, doc, pdf, and zip) as well as links.
 The project will also provide simple site navigation using a minimalistic interface.

 The application will be built using React as well as a relational database to provide flexibility to users and enable future scalability to the system.
 This project is intended to support a few classes, given the limited development period of 3 months.
 With rigorous testing and iterative development, the application will be deployed with the required functionality in August 2024.